bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 Integrating Bokeh server into other web services
 ------------------------------------------------

-Bokeh server commonly serves as a solution for constructing plots and dashboards and seamlessly embedding them within a larger parent application.
+Bokeh server commonly acts as a solution for constructing plots and dashboards and seamlessly embedding them within a larger parent application.
 To accomplish this, the ``bokeh.embed`` module offers the :func:`~bokeh.embed.server_document` and :func:`~bokeh.embed.server_session`